John Ford Coley: After the 1980s

-Coley formed another group that released an album on A&M Records: Leslie, Kelly and John Ford Coley (featuring sisters Leslie and Kelly Bulkin).
+Coley formed another group which released an album on A&M Records: Leslie, Kelly and John Ford Coley (featuring sisters Leslie and Kelly Bulkin).
 He acted in teen films in the 1980s, acquired a small ranch in the 1990s, and wrote songs for film and television.
 He returned to touring in 1996.
-Coley plays with groups and artists including Ambrosia and Terry Sylvester (formerly of The Hollies), Three Dog Night, Lou Gramm (of Foreigner), Christopher Cross, Poco, Stephen Bishop, Al Stewart, Edgar Winter and others.
+Coley plays with groups and artists including Ambrosia and Terry Sylvester (formerly of The Hollies), Three Dog Night, Lou Gramm of Foreigner, Christopher Cross, Poco, Stephen Bishop, Al Stewart, Edgar Winter, and others.

-In 1996, Coley made a trip south for Tin Pan South and began making trips to Nashville to be part of the music community.
-He moved his family and horses across country to Tennessee in 1999.
+In 1996, Coley went to the south for Tin Pan South and began going to Nashville performing with the music community.
+He moved his family and horses to Tennessee in 1999.
 While in Tennessee, Coley, once a Baháʼí, converted back to Christianity.
-Coley continues to perform internationally.
+He continues to perform internationally.

 On August 11, 1997, a handyman in Long Island, New York was arrested for impersonating Coley.